A new government collection scheme means purchases through overseas online retailers will be subject to GST from

-Tariff duties will no longer apply to low-value goods.
+Tariff duties and cost recovery charges will no longer apply to low-value goods.
 These duties currently kick in at the border if the total tax payable is above $59.
 The cost of collecting anything below $60 outweighs the revenue earned.
 By dropping tariffs and cost recovery charges, consumers will generally pay less on goods valued between $400 and $1000.

 The government says it wants to level the playing field.
 Overseas retailers have been able to avoid paying GST but high street retailers can’t, making it harder for them to compete.
 The rapid growth of online shopping also has implications for the government’s coffers: more consumers buying goods offshore ultimately means less GST is collected.